timescale/docs/use-timescale/upgrades.md

         - [services, :serviceID, operations, maintenance]
 ---

-# Maintenance
+# Maintenance and upgrades

-On Timescale Cloud, minor software updates are handled automatically by us, and you do not need to perform any actions.
+On Timescale Cloud, minor software updates are handled automatically, and you do not need to perform any actions.

 Most updates performed on your Timescale Cloud services are applied during a